mconlon17/vivo-pump/examples/mentoring/README.md

 Chair of committee, professional mentoring, other types of person-to-person scholarly relationships.

-To enter a mentoring relationship, there are severn attributes
+To enter a mentoring relationship, there are seven attributes

 1. Mentor -- entered by orcid from list in enumeration
 1. Mentee -- entered by orcid from list in enumeration